This article is intended to provide guidance to address the COVID-19 crisis and its effects in the face of new risks.

 - Seek greater and better monitoring in financial transactions, especially in electronic ones of international order.

-- Make use of a client and other counterparties due to diligence approach based on the new risks associated with COVID-19.
+- Make use of a client and other counterparties due to a diligence approach based on the new risks associated with COVID-19.

 - Make use of digital identity to identify customers at onboarding and when transacting.